 NC Workers Comp Attorneys Can Evaluate Your Claim - FREE

-If you've recently been injured on the job and aren't sure whether unemployment or workers' comp - or both (with legal support) - is best for you, please click here or give us a call toll free at 1-866-900-7078.
+If you've recently been injured on the job and aren't sure whether filing for unemployment or workers' comp - or both (with legal support) - is best for you, please click here or give us a call toll free at 1-866-900-7078.

 We work on a contingency fee basis to help our clients figure out the best options for their situation, and we may be able to help you determine what course of action is most likely to keep food on the table and lights on overhead while you recover from your injury.